-There are more plays staged at Oxford than at any other University in the UK and the Queen’s College is a significant contributor to Oxford’s vibrant student drama scene.
+There are more plays and musicals staged at Oxford than at any other University in the UK and the Queen’s College is a significant contributor to Oxford’s vibrant student drama scene.
 The College has its own drama society, known as the Eglesfield Players.

 Queen’s is well known in and beyond Oxford for the quality and quantity of its musical activities.

 Excellent facilities for individual and group rehearsal are available in the two Music Practice Rooms.
 The practice room in Carrodus Quad is equipped with a grand piano and harpsichord, and the practice room in Back Quad in Main College has an upright piano and harpsichord, as well as a full drum kit.
 In addition to the renowned Frobenius organ, the Chapel contains a concert grand piano and a fine harpsichord and is acoustically one of the best chapels in Oxford for musical performance.
 The award-winning Shulman Auditorium houses a fine Steinway piano, and is frequently used for recitals, masterclasses, concerts, and instrumental and vocal teaching during term-time.